syncfusion-content/wpf-docs/wpf/Maps/Map-Providers.md

 ## Bing Map

-Bing Map is a key feature in accessing the external geospatial imagery services for deep-zoom satellite view.
+Bing maps is a map of the entire world owned by Microsoft.
+As with OSM, it provides map tile images based on our requests and combines those images into a single one to display a map area.

 ### Enable a Bing Map

-You can enable this feature by defining the LayerType as Bing.
+You can enable this feature by defining the LayerType as `Bing`.

 ### Bing Map Key